sheimoria/tp/docs/team/myc37.md

 - **Review/mentoring contributions**:

-  - Reviewed pull requests made by `zechajw` as part of our forking workflow.
+  - Reviewed pull requests made by `zechajw` as part of our forking workflow